zkmkarlsruhe/language-identification/README.md

 ## Trained Models
 Our trained models can be downloaded from [this location](https://cloud.zkm.de/index.php/s/83LwnXT9xDsyxGf).
-The `AttRnn` model expects 5s of normalized audio sampled at 16kHz and outputs probabilities for Noise, English, French, German and Spanish in this order.
+The `AttRnn` model expects 5 seconds of normalized audio sampled at 16kHz and outputs probabilities for Noise, English, French, German and Spanish in this order.
-We hope to soon open up a demo page or a test script for you to run locally or at Colab.
+We hope to soon open up a demo page or a test script for you to run locally or at Google Colaboratory.

 ## Installation
 To train a neural network we generally recommend to use a GPU.